department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 ## What is SOES?

-SOES is an online portal that lets you sign up for or make changes to your SGLI coverage.
+SOES is an online portal that lets you manage your SGLI coverage.
 In SOES, you can:
 - Sign up for SGLI
 - Increase, reduce or cancel SGLI coverage
 - Add or make changes to SGLI beneficiary information